wlinds/boten_anna/readme.md

 ## **Boten Anna** 💁‍♀️

-This Telegram bot implement asynchronous functions, allowing for concurrent execution of multiple tasks without blocking the program's execution.
+This Telegram group chat bot implement asynchronous functions, allowing for concurrent execution of multiple tasks without blocking the program's execution.
 The <a href="https://docs.python-telegram-bot.org/en/stable/telegram.ext.html">telegram.ext library</a> builds upon the <a href="https://docs.python.org/3/library/asyncio.html">asyncio library</a> to handle asynchronous operations.

-The library expects callback functions, such as <code>hello()</code> and <code>weather_command()</code>, to be defined as asynchronous functions.
 This approach enables the bot to handle multiple incoming updates concurrently, ensuring a seamless and responsive user experience.